Chapter 5 – Political parties and candidates (08/2021)

 - your availability during the election period

-- availability of EC's Candidate and Political Entities Support Network during the election period
+- availability of EC's Political Entities Support Network during the election period

 - any other relevant topic of discussion